nicc777/verba-cratis/doc/concepts.md

 > _**Note**_: Whenever a `ShellScript` will need to authenticate to this host, a call to the object's `auth_id()` method is made and the following string will then be returned: `cd-user@host1.myorg`

-> _**Important**_: Never store passwords in the clear in a manifest.
+> _**Warning**_: Never store passwords in the clear in a manifest.
 Technically this is possible using this solution, but best practice is to always get the password from the environment.
 The `EnvironmentVariables` configuration is defined later in this document.